- Created on the 7 February, 2017.

 It is possible for the leptin receptor to have multiple splice forms, however, only the longest splice form is found to have any significant cytosolic domain and this appears sufficient for cytosolic signalling.
 This splice form has been shown to be over expressed in the hypothalamus and leads to the activation of STAT3 and STAT5.
 Since, leptin is able to control food intake and energy balance via the leptin receptor in the hypothalamus, this could suggest that many obesity or obesity-related diseases could be the result of some polymorphisms of the leptin receptor gene (LEPR).
-Leptin receptor ELISA kit is designed to be used for many different clinical applications.
+The following leptin receptor ELISA kit is designed to be used for many different clinical applications.

-The minimum sensitivity detection limit of leptin receptor (LEP-R) using this leptin receptor ELISA kit was approximately < 8.0 pg/ml.
-The dynamic range for this ELISA assay is 156.0 – 10,000.0 pg/ml.
+The minimum sensitivity detection limit of leptin receptor (LEP-R, LEPR) using current leptin receptor ELISA kit was approximately < 8.0 pg/ml.
+The dynamic range for this assay is 156.0 – 10,000.0 pg/ml.

 - Hypertension in obesity and the leptin receptor gene locus.
 J. Clin.
 Endocr.
 Metab.
 (2000) 85: 3126-3131.
 Rosmond, R., et al.